DEBARGHYA4469/algorithm-lib/invariance.md

 <li> Invariance is: S/2 > max. ele, in the new configuration, (S-2t)/2 = (S/2-t) > max. ele-t >= a[x], hence (S-2t,a[x]) maintains invariance. </br>
 <li> Only thing remaining to see is that with such a invariance condition, we can always get an operation.
 Hence a[x] goes to 0. </br>
 <li> Ans = S/2

+**A more intuitive proof for case 2**.
+Assume that sum of the remaining element is more than the maximum element.
+We claim that we can always bring down the sum of the remaining element down to the maximum element and then we are done(trivial!).
+Only configuration which can't be reduced is [0,0,0,0,0,x], we can't bring it down to max means x>max. which is not possible